 Oh boy.
 This is the worst.
-It’s nice to ask permission first, (most people just go for the grab) but this is a no, no, NO. First of all, it’s invasive — not to mention unsanitary.
-Second of all, it really makes you feel like a pet or an oddity or something other than an actual person.
-Of course I’m only speaking for myself, but word to the wise, if you ask to touch a head full of curly hair, get ready for a “No.”
+It’s nice to ask permission first (most people just go for the grab), but this is a no, no, NO. First of all, it’s invasive—not to mention unsanitary.
+Second, it really makes you feel like a pet or an oddity or something other than an actual person.
+Of course, I’m only speaking for myself, but word to the wise, if you ask to touch a head full of curly hair, get ready for a “No.”

 It’s natural to be curl-curious, so here are a few totally cool questions to ask a curly-haired friend: